digitaldrummerj/digitaldrummerj.me/content/posts/2015/blogging-on-github-part-2-your-first-post.md

 - layout:  is the name of the layout  from the _layouts directory.
 If followed part 1 and cloned the jekyll-now repository, then the name is post.
 - title:  the title of the blog post that will showbon the site.
 Should be in quotes to avoid conflict with front matter parameter.
-- published: true or false.
+-  or false.
 Determines  if the post shows  on the website or not.
-- date: date of the post.  this is optional and if not defined will use date in filename.
+- published: date of the post.  this is optional and if not defined will use date in filename.
 - categories: list of categories.  comma delimited.  put in quotes for multi word categories.  optional but recommended.
 - tags: list of tags that would be used to build a tag cloud.  optional but recommended.